MoJabeen/Dev-Notes/Clean Code.md

 - Caller functions should be placed above the callee
 - Dependencies should flow down through the code
 - Avoid very wide lines of code

+## Objects and Data Structures

+Abstraction is all about simplifying and detaching results from an implementation.
+  - Good abstraction allows us to not care about the details of how to interact
+  - Your focus on the abstraction is how to manipulate the essence of data

+- Interfaces should be used to give you answers not data points to compute

+**Objects hide their data behind abstractions and expose functions that operate on that data** **Data Structures expose their data and have no meaningful functions**

+- Object should be thought of as essentially opposite in use case to data structures
+  - Procedural code with data structures are good for new functions and bad for new data types
+  - OO code with objects are good for new data types and bad for new functions

+*Both Procedural and OO are needed, they should be chosen based on the circumstance*

+- **Law of Demeter**: Dont access a classes variables if used by its methods
+- Avoid chains of functions ie meh().hem().blah()
+- Avoid hybrids of OO and procedural, that use both freely accessed variables and functions operating on them

+## Error Handling